aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/ipresentationinfo/_index.md

 --------------------

 > ```
-> This sample shows how to call the #updateDocumentProperties(IDocumentProperties) method to
+> This sample shows how to call the #updateDocumentProperties(IDocumentProperties).updateDocumentProperties(IDocumentProperties) method to
->  update the document properties returned by call of the #readDocumentProperties method.
+>  update the document properties returned by call of the #readDocumentProperties.readDocumentProperties method.
 >
 >  IPresentationInfo info = PresentationFactory.getInstance().getPresentationInfo("pres.pptx");
 >  IDocumentProperties props = info.readDocumentProperties();